bi-labor/es-mssql/docs/elasticsearch/exercise3.md

     1. Now retry the bulk index request.

 1. Execute a search using query `GET salaries/_search` (using Kibana).
-This will return a few documents, and also let us know how many documents there are (total number matching the query will be the total number of documents, due to the lack of filtering in this search).
+This will return a few documents and let us know how many documents there are (total number matching the query will be the total number of documents, due to the lack of filtering in this search).
 There should be **1101** documents.

     ![Elasticsearch indices](images/kibana-search-total.png)

-    If you see fewer documents, you need to use the Refresh API to make sure Elasticsearch is finished with all indexing operations.
+    If you see fewer documents, you need to use the Refresh API to ensure Elasticsearch is finished with all indexing operations.
 To trigger this, execute a `POST salaries/_refresh` request.